markmoxon/revs-source-code-bbc-micro/README.md

 * The Acornsoft Revs 4 Tracks variant, which adds four more tracks (Brands Hatch, Donington Park, Oulton Park and Snetterton)

-* The Superior Software variant, which includes all five tracks, computer assisted steering (CAS) and support for digital joysticks
+* The Superior Software variant, which includes all five tracks, computer assisted steering (CAS), a tweaked drifting model, and support for digital joysticks

 * The Revs+ variant, which includes everything from the Superior Software variant, plus the Nürburgring track, backported from the Commodore 64 version